juanjux/wodri/design/api.markdown

     Send the email (must have been created as a draft before) `(MISSING) post: /email/draft`
     Create a new draft
-`(INPROGRESS) delete: /:id/email/`
-    Put the "trash" tag to the email or delete from DB and filesystem if already on the trash
+`get: /:id/emaildelete/`
+    Email.deleted = true
+`get: /:id/emailpurge/`
+    Completely remove the email from the system.
+It'll also remove the conversation the email belongs to if it's the last email in it.
+`get: /:id/emailundelete/`
+    Email.deleted = false